-As the bridge between the ASIC and BMC on the platform, the Bridge IC provides ways to transfer messages between them via NVME-MI base command interfaces.
-For in-band management, the Bridge IC can forward the ASIC's request to the BMC and then send the received response back to ASIC.
-When the BMC sends a request on the IC bus meant for ASIC, the Bridge IC shall forward the command on the IC bus and send the received response back to the BMC.
+As the bridge between the ASIC and BMC on the platform, the Bridge IC transfers messages between them via NVME-MI command interface.
+For in-band management, the Bridge IC forwards the ASIC's request to the BMC and then sends the received response back to the ASIC, and vice versa.